-The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied to all years presented, unless otherwise stated in the following notes.
+The principal accounting policies applied in the preparation of these financial report are set out below.

-On the face of the Statement of Financial Position all assets and liabilities are presented in decreasing order of liquidity and not distinguished between current and non-current.
-All of the Fund's assets and liabilities are held for the purpose of being traded or are expected to be realised within 12 months.
+On the face of the Statement of Financial Position, all assets and liabilities are presented in decreasing order of liquidity and not distinguished between current and non-current.